 Interview with The Hive | London, UK Meet the owner of The Hive and learn why he displays the coffee menu

-1) Print menu or even better, create a DIY menu and display in shop.
+1) Print menu or even better, create a DIY menu and display in shop or office.

 2) Read shop owner FAQs below and contact us if you have questions!

 3) If you feel inclined, take a photo and share with us!

 And why?
 Carbon footprint is a great way for people to understand the impact of their daily choices.
 There is no right or wrong or good or bad decision.
 We simply have an impact by being alive – it’s inevitable.
 Our goal is to help people understand their footprint so they can make informed decisions.

 And why coffee?
 Since everyone loves coffee, having the coffee menu at coffee shops is a great place to start and will help educate people about their carbon footprint and help carbon footprint data become mainstream.
 Hip and innovative brands like Oatly are already publishing their carbon footprint data directly on their packaging.
 Our goal is to encourage more brands to follow suit.

 Is the data on the coffee menu specific to my shop or workplace?
 Nope!
 This is generic data and is meant to get people more accustomed to seeing this information and perhaps asking other food establishments and manufacturers to also publish their data.